Freddie Freeman Player Props: Dodgers vs. Rockies

 Freddie Freeman At The Plate (2022)

-- Among qualified hitters in MLB action last season, his batting average ranked second, his on-base percentage ranked third, and he was 13th in the league in slugging.
+- Among the qualified hitters in MLB last season, his batting average ranked second, his on-base percentage ranked third, and he was 13th in the league in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.